-Addressing one another by using appropriate names and gender pronouns honors and affirms individuals of all gender identities and gender expressions.
+Addressing one another at all times by using appropriate names and gender pronouns honors and affirms individuals of all gender identities and gender expressions.
 Misgendering and heteronormative language excludes the experiences of individuals whose identities may not fit the gender binary, and/or who may not identify with the sex they were assigned at birth.

-If you wish, please share your gender pronouns with me and the class when you introduce yourself; and/or on your Zoom profile.
+If you wish, please share your gender pronouns with me and the class when you introduce yourself; and/or on your name placard; and/or on your Zoom profile.
 If you do not wish to be called by the name that appears on the class roster or attendance sheet, please let me know.
 My goal is to create an affirming environment for all students with regard to their names and gender pronouns.